How to practice storytelling and organizing with the whole congregation.

 Share the two core concepts:

-• Practicing Resurrection: this is the core of our faith as Christians, and we can practice it, like the Lazarus story
+Practicing Resurrection: this is the core of our faith as Christians, and we can practice it just like in the Lazarus story

-• Mutual Transformation: it’s not about fixing this person, or saving them, but entering into real relationship, where God more fully transforms us.
+Mutual Transformation: it’s not about fixing this person or saving them, but entering into real relationship, where God transforms all of us.

 3. WHO IS ___________? : Personal Impact

-This is the question most congregants want to know, and you have the honor of starting to answer that beautiful question.
+This is the question most congregants want to know, and you have the honor of starting to answer that beautiful inquiry.

 This is where you click to the slides of your person’s smiling face through the lousy pixels of a prison photo.
 Through these gates of Hades—and "through a glass, darkly," as Paul the Apostle wrote—we see our friend, our reflection, our partner in resurrection.

-Read a portion from his or her letter, inviting folks to read the whole thing that was sent out last week, if they haven’t yet.
+Read an excerpt from their letter, inviting folks to read the whole thing that was sent out previously, if they haven’t yet.
 Have one of your team members describe getting to know this person, and what you want the congregation to know—and love—about this returning community member.

-Now’s a great time to invite one of their loved ones to also share: the girlfriend, mother, son, brother your team has gotten to know over recent months.
+It’s a great time to invite one of their loved ones to share, too: the girlfriend, mother, son, brother your team has gotten to know over recent months.
 What do they want this church full of community members to know about their locked up loved one coming home so soon?
 Sometimes this can be an emotional moment.
-Savor the resurrection and work of the church already happening in this moment.
+Savor the resurrection and work of the church happening in this moment.

 4. TESTIMONY

-One person can describe just the process of getting to know someone in prison.
-So the congregation can relate to the fears, hesitations—as well as learn about what it was like doing JPay with someone in prison, or driving to a distant facility and entering the lockdown world for a few hours.
+One person can describe the process of getting to know someone in prison.
+This helps the congregation relate to the initial fears, hesitations — as well as learn about what it was like communicating via letter, phone, email, or video call with someone in prison, or driving to a distant facility and entering the lockdown world for a few hours.

-Feel free to revisit the Through the Gates of Hades module, where one team’s inspiring testimonies shared at their event may give you courage.
+Feel free to revisit the Through the Gates of Hades module – one team’s inspiring testimonies shared at their event may give you courage.

-Another short testimony: one person can share an “aha” you might feel the congregation needs to know, something you never knew about your community—or the justice system—if you hadn’t been through this journey of relationship with the incarcerated.
+Another person can share an “aha” you might feel the congregation needs to know about; something you’d never know about your community—or the justice system—if you hadn’t been through this journey of relationship with the incarcerated.
 Think of one part of the learning modules that most applies to your friend’s journey: addiction recovery, immigration, domestic violence?
-What has your team learned about that issue?
-In the world, in your person, and among yourselves?
+What has your team learned about that issue – in the world, in your person, and among yourselves?

 This is the core of the fundraising ask.

-You’ve shared about the many barriers to reentry that men and women often cannot surmount in their long exodus from prison—barriers that keep citizens underground today, and often keep them trapped in old networks, old ways of making money, running from new warrants, and imprisoned again.
+You’ve shared about the many barriers to reentry that releasing folks often cannot surmount in their long exodus from prison — barriers that keep citizens underground and often trapped in old networks, old ways of making money, running from new warrants, and many times, land them back in prison.

-Here’s our list of the most common financial barriers to reentry that men and women face immediately upon release from prison.
-You have a head start on these, and your church can help roll these stones away from your friend’s tomb.
+Here’s our list of the most common financial barriers to reentry that our releasing friends face immediately upon release from prison.

 Driver’s License